Zombie (The Cranberries song): Bad Wolves cover

 The American heavy metal band Bad Wolves recorded a cover of "Zombie" in 2017 while they were working on their debut album Disobey.
-The band's singer Tommy Vext slightly altered the lyrics, inserting a reference to drones and replacing "since 1916" (Easter Rising in Dublin), with "in 2018" which referenced back to the original version and also referred to the release date of their debut album.
-The band also added two extra stanzas to the end of the song which were not present in the original.
-However, Vext said that "we weren't sure it if was going to make it onto the record.
-The song is a masterpiece and a massive hit.
+The band's singer Tommy Vext slightly altered the lyrics, inserting a reference to drones and replacing "since 1916" with "in 2018" to show that times haven't changed.
+Upon recording, the band were unsure regarding adding it to the album, with Vext declaring "The song is a masterpiece and a massive hit.
 Some art is sacred—you become afraid to do a rendition of it".
 On 21 December 2017, Vext met Dan Waite—the Internal managing director of Bad Wolves' record label Eleven Seven Label Group-Europe and a long-time close friend of O'Riordan—backstage at London's Wembley Arena at a heavy metal concert.
 Then he asked Waite to send her the cover for consideration as well as her approval for its release.
 Vext commented that "I just got the courage to ask him to send her the song to see if she would approve of it.
-It's always a jarring thing to take on someone's piece of work: especially as the Cranberries were a massive band, and 'Zombie' was probably their biggest song".
+It's always a jarring thing to take on someone's piece of work: especially as The Cranberries were a massive band, and 'Zombie' was probably their biggest song".
 On Christmas Eve 2017, Waite sent a text message to Vext that said O'Riordan had offered to "sing on it".
-Vext described the situation: "it was a dream come true", while the others musicians "almost didn't believe it".
+Vext described the situation as "one of my childhood dreams come true", while the others musicians "almost didn't believe it".